RentLikeAChampion.com allows homeowners to rent out their college-area homes to travelers over a football weekend.

 Mike Hostetler, Entrepreneur & Engineer, based in Chicago.
 I work with early-stage startups in various roles, helping them scale their technology and business.

-For Rent Like A Champion, I served the role of CIO and Sys Admin, prepping the site and application via Enterprise Cloud to withstand the onslaught of traffic expected from the company’s appearance on ABC’s Shark Tank.
+For Rent Like A Champion, I served the role of CIO and Sys Admin, prepping the site and application via a Managed VMware Cloud to withstand the onslaught of traffic expected from the company’s appearance on ABC’s Shark Tank.

 Q: How did you come to work with Rent Like A Champion?